2015-08-22

 The kit zoom lens that came with the camera is the only lens I have.
 I wished I had a 16mm(20mm) and a 50mm(85mm) prime.
 I have always favored the wide angles and, as you can see above, I have the zoom set as wide as possible -- and it is not wide enough.
 I miss the old days when my film-camera has a wonderful f4 20mm -- what a joy that was.

 Ship Island Lake, HDR.
 Because the photo was hand-held, the HDR fell apart and the photo was too soft to be printable, but I still tolerate the picture; it has an old-timer quality.
-I would have preferred better results.

 Ship Island Lake, HDR - Soft.
 Click for larger view